It’s a well-known fact that meditating and being mindful are excellent for your brain. It makes you smarter, healthier and happier.

 The research suggests that it’s the accumulated time that matters, not the session length.
 In fact, the data shows that shorter sessions, spread throughout the day, are much more effective in many ways.

 With frequent, spread out, shorter sessions, mindfulness is more fully woven into the fabric of your life.
-This gives you a greater opportunity to more acutely leverage the brain-boosting effects to address everyday challenges at work or at home.
+This gives you a greater opportunity to more acutely leverage the brain-fueling effects and address everyday challenges at work or at home.

 With this approach, the biggest obstacle can be remembering to engage with these states as the chaos of the day unfolds.
 That’s why we recommend you set some kind of timer to go off 1-4 times an hour.
 When it goes off, enjoy 60 seconds (give or take) to relax and engage in your choice of mindfulness practice.

 One of my favorite tools for this is Awakeningbell.org.
 This site triggers Tibetan bell sounds at whatever time interval you choose.
 A recent study confirmed that focusing on the sound of a resonant bell helps the mind become more focused and attentive.
-A simple Google search will reveal several alternatives.
-And yes, there’s an app for that (actually several).
+A simple Google search will reveal several alternatives – including mobile apps.
 After 60-90 days, mindful states will become your habit.